Hans Loewald: Language

-Transference, identification, and Oedipus complex
+Transference, identification, and the Oedipus complex

 Loewald described the experience of the transference as comparable to "an illness, insofar as it is a regressive and unsettling experience, not dissimilar to...the state of being in love".
 However he considered the ultimate end of analysis the integration of that interior, regressed self into the everyday external world.

 Drawing on the work of Melanie Klein to integrate pre-oedipal and oedipal phases, Loewald saw internalization, when successful, as leading to complete detachment from the original object.
 Loewald's under-appreciated work on aesthetics and symbolism reflects this Kleinian orientation of bridging the pre-oedipal (paranoid-schizoid) with the oedipal (depressive position) era.

-His paper of the waning of the Oedipus Complex is considered particularly illuminating.
+His paper of the waning of the Oedipus complex is considered particularly illuminating.
 Both Loewald and Freud considered guilt at the wish to murder or harm the same-sex parent to be one of the driving forces behind the organization of the self.
 Freud saw guilt as something that should be evaded, Loewald regarded it as something that had to be worked through to complete the individuation process - the passing of the baton from one generation to the next.
-In Loewald's view the resolution of the Oedipus Complex involved symbolic destruction of the parents as libidinal objects [cite].
+In Loewald's view the resolution of the Oedipus complex involved symbolic destruction of the parents as libidinal objects [cite].
 Loewald, contrary to Freud, saw the parents as complementary with both advantages and disadvantages of their own.
 The mother fulfills all the wishes of the child but in doing so she leaves no room for the child's autonomy.
 The father presents autonomy to the child and thus protects the child from engulfment by the mother, which could lead to ego loss.
 The task of ego development is to integrate both parts..

 Loewald also wrote a study of the Freud-Jung relationship titled 'Transference and Counter-Transference'.